 “No. It doesn’t,” Carrie admitted.
-A light breeze blew through her hair, and as Frank released her arm, it fell back to her side.
+A light breeze blew through her hair.
+As Frank released her arm, it fell back to her side.
 “It makes me feel in control.
-Except perversely, I’m discovering that I’m not.”
+Except weirdly, I’m discovering that I’m not.”
 She turned away.
 “So, fine.
 I’m sorry, okay?
-I’ll be leaving you now.
+I’ll leave now.
 Please, don’t either of you ever come near me again.”

 There was nothing for it.
 With the time machine out of commission, she didn’t need them any more – and they sure didn’t need her.
 Of course, given some of her recent activities, was there anyone left who would want her around?
 She sprinted towards the tree line, a lump in her throat.

 Carrie was nearly out of sight before the full impact of her statement had sunk in.
 “Wait… Carrie!”
 Frank called out after her.
 “We can fix the machine.
 I can fix it!
 Carrie, running away isn’t going to solve anything either.”

 “Oh, let her go, Frank,” Luci sighed, finally standing up.
 “Remember all of the problems she’s caused you?
 Besides, she’ll be of no help fixing anything.
 Let her work through her anger issues.
 It will allow us to do some proper tests.”

 Frank struggled to find the words.
 “She’s a part of this.”